kofronpi/contracts-fr-en/src/en/cgv.md

 ## Article 14.
 Confidentiality

 Both parties consider all information shared during the relationship established by the contract as strictly confidential.
 They will take appropriate measures to protect it.
-This confidentiality clause will start when the Customer accepts the present Document, and will last for ten years.
+This confidentiality clause will start when the Customer accepts the present Document, and will last for five years.

 ## Article 15.
 Applicable law and relevant jurisdiction